-The IAR C/C++ Compiler supports C, C++ and Embedded C++.
+The IAR C/C++ Compiler supports C and C++.
 It supports a wide range of industry-standard debug and image formats, compatible with most popular debuggers and emulators, including ELF/DWARF where applicable.

 The IAR C/C++ compilers offer different dialects of the C and C++ programming languages, as well as different extensions specific for embedded programming (please note that not all language standards are supported for all target implementations).
 The compiler can be instructed to disable extensions for strict conformance to the standards.